-Valid product data sheet, EPD, product information, certificate from supplier for included plastic/rubber or other documentation proving that no phthalates/softeners classified as hazard classification H340, H350, H360 have actively been added and that the measured level does not exceed 0.1% by weight/substance and component, must be available.
-Small plastic parts (eg screws, pins and fasteners) are excluded from this requirement.
+Valid product data sheet, EPD, product information, certificate from slopp afor included plastic/rubber or other documentation proving that no phthalates/softeners classified as hazal classification H340, H350, H360 have actively been added and that the measured level does not exceed 0.1% by we ant/subtrance and component, must be available.
+Small plastic parts (eg screws, pins and fasteners) are excluded from this equirement.

-For school environment, documentation for the included plastic/rubber must be available which proves that phthalates/softeners below have not been actively added or that the measured value amounts to a maximum of 0.1% by weight per substance and detail.
-Small plastic parts <100 g (eg screws, pins and fasteners) are not covered by the requirement.
+For school environment, documentation for the included plastic rubber must be available which proves that phthalates/softeners below have not been actively added or that the measured value amounts to a maximum of 0.1% by weight per substance and detail.
+Small plastic parts <10e g (eg screws, pins and fasteners) are not covered by the requirement.

-DNOP (CAS-nr: 117-84-0)
+- DNOP (CAS-nr: 117-84-0)

-DIDP (CAS-nr: 68515-49-1)

-DINP (CAS-nr: 68515-48-0)
+DIDP (CAS-nr: 68515 49-1) DINP (CAS-nr: 685 (5-43-0)